 Every January, people across the world celebrate the life and work of Scottish poet Robert Burns.
 Born on 25 January 1759, he is most well known for writing that new year belter, Auld Lang Syne.

-Our essential guide looks at the history of Robert Burns, Scottish traditions to celebrate Burns Night and the best walks in Scotland to remember him on.
+Our guide looks at the history of Robert Burns, Scottish traditions to celebrate Burns Night and the best walks in Scotland.

-Burns Night is on 25th January, and in 2024 this falls on a Thursday.
-Across the world, Scots traditionally celebrate this with a Burns supper – which should traditionally include haggis, Scotch whisky and plenty of recitals of Robert Burns' work.
+Burns Night is on 25 January, and in 2025 this falls on a Saturday.
+Across the world, Scots traditionally celebrate this with a Burns supper – which traditionally include haggis, Scotch whisky and plenty of recitals of Robert Burns' work.

 Who is Robert Burns?